samhh/fp-ts-std/docs/modules/Function.ts.md

 ## invoke

 Invoke a method of the specified name with the provided arguments on an object.
-Helpful if an object-oriented construct you're working with doesn't have functional bindings.
+Helpful for a one-time usage of an object-oriented construct you're working with that doesn't have functional bindings.

+To write your own bindings more conveniently, check out `methodOn`.

 **Signature**